Ludo (band): Post-hiatus

 In fall 2018, the band tweeted that they would do a "Back from the Dead!
 One Night Only!" show at The Pageant in St. Louis on Oct.
 27 to celebrate 15 years of the band and the 10-year anniversary of You're Awful, I Love You.
 Dubbed "HalLUDOween", the show sold out in less than 20 minutes.
 A late show was added that sold out almost as quickly.
 The band expressed shock, saying that they didn't know people still cared about Ludo.

 On July 15, 2019, the band announced that they would perform a two-show series at the Pageant: "HalLUDOween 2019", consisting of "All Shadow's Eve" on November 1 and "Quiet Pines Senior Prom" on November 2.
 Tickets went on sale that day; both shows sold out within an hour.
 On July 21, Ludo added a third, late show on November 2, titled "Rumble in Transylvania."

-In 2020, a planned "HalLUDOween" performance at the House of Blues Chicago was canceled due to the coronavirus pandemic.
+In 2020, a planned "Easter In Chicago" performance at the House of Blues Chicago was canceled due to the coronavirus pandemic.
 That year, Ludo released its first new music in ten years, a song called "Scare Me".
 The show was rescheduled to April 22 and 23, 2021.

 The band has been consistently active on their social media and have teased at being back in the studio working on new music.

-On April 22 and 23, 2022, the band performed at the House of Blues.
-For the first time since their comeback, the shows did not have a specific theme.

 On August 26, 2022, the band performed at "Ludo Night" at Busch Stadium in St. Louis before that night's St. Louis Cardinals baseball game.

-On October 28, 29, and 30, 2022, Ludo performed another three night 'HalLUDOween' festival at the Pageant in St. Louis, bringing back some of the bands they used to play with in their early days (Anything But Joey, The Dog And Everything, and Achondo) as an openers for each night.
+On October 28, 29, and 30, 2022, Ludo performed another three night 'HalLUDOween' festival at the Pageant in St. Louis, bringing back some of the bands they used to play with in their early days (Anything But Joey, The Dog And Everything, and Anchondo) as an openers for each night.
 They also had pre and post show activities throughout the day, such as an escape room, Tarot card readings, karaoke, and stand up comedians.

+In April 2023, the band's song "Sara's Song" was featured on the Netflix series Love is Blind when Zack sang a version of it to Irina in The Pods.